171st Rifle Division: East Pomeranian Offensive

 Three armies of 2nd Belorussian renewed their offensive on February 10.
 70th Army was on the Front's left flank, sharing a boundary with 3rd Shock on 1st Belorussian's right.
-Working together, the two Armies made a fighting advance up to 40km in five days, with 70th Army seizing Chojnice on February 14.
+Working together, the two Armies made a fighting advance up to 40 km in five days, with 70th Army seizing Chojnice on February 14.
 Apart from this, the right flank armies of 1st Belorussian made very little progress during the first half of February against stiff resistance from German 11th Army.
 Before the offensive was renewed on February 24 most of 3rd Shock was relieved by 2nd Belorussian's 19th Army.
 Zhukov now concentrated his shock group on the sector Merkisch FriedlandArnswalde, with the objective of splitting 11th Army and reaching the Baltic coast and the Oder from Kolberg to Altdamm to Zeden.
 Kolberg was reached on March 4, and Altdamm was taken on March 20, after which the Front began to redeploy for the Berlin Offensive.
 As a result of this campaign the division as a whole was awarded the Order of Kutuzov, 2nd Degree, for the successful fighting for Gollnov and other towns in Pomerania, 525th Rifle Regiment was given the honorific "Pomerania", and the 357th Artillery received the Order of Bogdan Khmelnitsky, 2nd Degree, for its part in capturing several towns, including Bärwalde, Tempelburg, and Falkenburg.
 These decorations were awarded on April 26.